Silver Jewelry - Why Quality Matters

 Vermeil gilding

 Vermeil jewelry is one of the hottest trends right now because it strikes the perfect balance between quality and value.
 Many people tend to confuse vermeil with traditional gold plating.
 Although they have a few aspects in common, there is a big difference in quality, durability, and desirability.
-At Pukka, we have chosen to only gold plate with vermeil.
+At Pukka, we have chosen to only gold plate with Vermeil.
 Here are the reasons why.
 Vermeil is a type of gold-finished material that consists of a thick layer of gold over solid sterling silver (instead of brass or copper).
 At Pukka we do not use base metals, we only use silver and gold.
-The thickness of the gold portion is what really sets vermeil jewelry apart from simple gold plated pieces.
+The thickness of the gold portion is what really sets Vermeil jewelry apart from simple gold-plated pieces.
 The thickness of the gold portion has to be a whopping 2.5 microns, which is well above the gold plating standard.
-And we didn't want to just do the minimum, so we gold plate at 3.0 microns and above.
-So if you want a collection of high-quality jewelry without the price tag of pure gold, gold vermeil is a fantastic option.
-Another advantage of vermeil is that it usually looks like gold to the naked eye, especially our 18k variety.
+And we didn't want to just do the minimum, so we do gold plating at 3.0 microns and above.
+So if you want a collection of high-quality jewelry without the price tag of pure gold, Vermeil gold-plating is a fantastic option.
+Another advantage of Vermeil is that it usually looks like gold to the naked eye, especially our 18k variety.
 Therefore, it's a great alternative for those who want a natural gold look and feel.
 You can also polish it up to give it a nice shine, or tarnish it for a vintage look.
 In doing so, our jewelry comes with an anti-tarnish coating that makes your jewelry last longer.
 So if you're looking for quality demi-fine jewelry, a Vermeil collection in 18k gold is a great choice.

 The history of silver